kryjak/sycophancy_study/README.md

 # Not all biases are equal -- a study of sycophancy and bias in LLMs

 Code for my [AI Safety Fundamentals](https://aisafetyfundamentals.com/alignment/) project on introducing sycophancy and biases into LLMs through synthetic data fine-tuning.
+Project report can be found at `main.pdf`.

 ## Code
 Running the code requires the `datasets` package.
 To replicate our results, after cloning execute: